Department of Labor Logo United States Department of Labor

 Education

-Although retail or parts sales positions usually have no formal education requirements, some employers prefer applicants who have a high school diploma or equivalent, especially employers who sell technical products or “big-ticket” items, such as electronics or cars.
+Although retail or parts sales positions usually have no formal education requirement, some employers prefer to hire candidates who have a high school diploma or the equivalent.

 Training

 Most retail sales workers receive on-the-job training, which usually lasts a few days to a few months.
-In small stores, an experienced employee often trains newly hired workers.
-In large stores, training programs are more formal and usually conducted over several days.
+An experienced employee often trains newly hired workers, but some training programs are more formal and may be conducted over several days.

-During training sessions, topics often include customer service, security, the store’s policies and procedures, and how to operate the cash register.
+Training topics usually include customer service, security, store policies and procedures, and cash register or point-of-sale system operation.

-Depending on the type of product they are selling, employees may be given additional specialized training.
-For example, salespersons working in cosmetics get instruction on the types of products the store offers and for whom the cosmetics would be most beneficial.
-Likewise, those who sell auto parts may be instructed on the technical functions of various parts, in addition to sales technique.
+Depending on the product they are selling, employees may receive additional specialized training.
+For example, salespersons working in automotive sales get instruction on the types of vehicles for sale, sales promotions, and financing options.
+Similarly, those who sell auto parts may be instructed on the technical functions of various parts, in addition to sales technique.

 Advancement

-Retail sales workers typically have opportunities to advance to supervisory or managerial positions.
-Some employers want candidates for managerial positions to have a college degree.
+Retail sales workers may advance to supervisory or managerial positions.
+Some employers prefer that candidates for managerial positions have a bachelor’s degree.

-As sales workers gain experience and seniority, they often move into positions that have greater responsibility and may be given their choice of departments in which to work.
-This opportunity often means moving to positions with higher potential earnings and commissions.
-The highest earnings potential usually involves selling “big-ticket” items, such as cars, jewelry, furniture, and electronics.
-These positions often require workers with extensive knowledge of the product and excellent sales skills.
+As sales workers gain experience and seniority, they often have greater responsibility and may be given a choice of departments in which to work.
+Such opportunities often mean moving to positions with higher potential earnings and commissions.

 Important Qualities

 Customer-service skills.
-Retail sales workers must be responsive to the wants and needs of customers.
-They should explain the product options available to customers and make appropriate recommendations.
+Retail sales workers must be responsive to customers and be friendly and outgoing.
+They should explain product options and make appropriate recommendations to customers.

 Math skills.
-Retail sales workers must have the ability to calculate price totals, discounts, and change owed to customers.
+Retail sales workers must be able to calculate price totals, discounts, and change owed to customers.

 Pay About this section